yottatsa/card_barker/README.md

 1. After assembly, upload `fw/zv.bpd` using `fw/hsc.zip/burner.exe`;
 2. Enable using `fw/panas13.lzh/panasnd.exe`, it should start responding on `0x0388-0x038b`;
-2. Run `fw/oplclone.zip/oplclone.exe`, it should produce ~460Hz sine.
+3. Run `fw/oplclone.zip/oplclone.exe`, it should produce ~460Hz sine.
+4. Under Windows 95 and 98, `win9x` contains the proto-driver that only enables the port, as well as `oplclone.exe` that will be installed in `WINWDOWS\COMMAND`.

 ## PCBs
 ![Card](https://raw.githubusercontent.com/yottatsa/card_barker/main/pc_card/pc_card-render.png)